BlueJay909/runex/README.md

 So now, there is a single test file that actually matters, it is: `tests/suite_test.py`

-This, will read and execute against `codetext`'s json output, multiple test cases, written and evaluated by a human, found in a specific dedicated folder `json_test_cases` all following the naming `t_*.json`.
+This, will read and execute against `runex`'s json output, multiple test cases, written and evaluated by a human, found in a specific dedicated folder `json_test_cases` all following the naming `t_*.json`.

 This will enable **you** to just submit truly tested cases to which the expected git behavior is known, this way we can just make this implementation bulletproof.